alfahluzi/G-Web-React-Template-Base/README.md

 # Getting Started with Create React App

 This is a project base for React.
 Download with ZIP and start your Project!

 This template already installed tailwindcss.

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).